 One can avail tax saving benefits on the premiums paid towards a health insurance under Section 80D.
 These deductions can be availed on health insurance premiums paid for self, spouse, children, and parents.
 You can claim up to ₹ 25,000 for on health insurance for yourself, your spouse, and your children.
 On health insurance for your parents, who aren’t senior citizens, you can claim an additional ₹ 25,000 under section 80D, while for parents who fall under the senior citizens category, you can claim an additional ₹ 50,000.

 Section 80D can come in very handy and help reduce your tax liability significantly.
-Other Sections of the Income Tax Act that offer income tax deductions, ranging from Section 80C to 80U, can also be used to decrease your income tax outgo.
-The Health First Plan by Canara HSBC Oriental Bank of Commerce Life Insurance offers the dual benefits of a protective cover as well as applicable tax benefits.
-In addition to this, one can avail several perks like coverage against 26 major critical illnesses, waiver of premiums, return of premiums and a monthly income benefit.
+Other Sections of the Income Tax Act that offer income tax deductions, ranging from Section 80C to 80U, can also be used to decrease your income tax outgo. iSelect Smart360 Term Plan by Canara HSBC Life Insurance offers dual benefits of a protective cover as well as applicable tax benefits.
+In addition to this, one can avail several perks like coverage against 40 listed critical illnesses, return of total premiums and a steady income benefit.

 As per Section 80C taxpayers can avail a maximum deduction of Rs.1.5 lakh, which shall include all the investments made in tax-saving instruments.